Cina Lawson: Market Reforms

-In June, 2017, to improve efficiency and accessibility, Lawson officially awarded two internet service provider (ISP) licenses to TEOLIS SA and Groupe Vivendi Africa Togo (GVA Togo).
+In June 2017, to improve efficiency and accessibility, Lawson officially awarded two internet service provider (ISP) licenses to TEOLIS SA and Groupe Vivendi Africa Togo (GVA Togo).
 Teolis launched its first offers based on LTE technology to corporate customers on 22 February 2018.
 In 2020, Togo was the first West African country to offer 5G services.

-In July, 2017 she began restructuring Togo's historic landline telecommunications operator Togo Telecom and its mobile arm Togocel.
+In July 2017 she began restructuring Togo's historic landline telecommunications operator Togo Telecom and its mobile arm Togocel.
 This reorganization led to sweeping changes in the internal structure of the operators and their fusion into a single organization.
 In 2018, Lawson opened Togocom Group to private investment, paving the way for the privatization of state-run companies.

-In November 2019, the Togolese government accepted a bid by Agou Holding to acquire a 52% stake in Togocom Groupe, valuing the company at $343 million dollars.
+In November 2019, the Togolese government accepted a bid by Agou Holding to acquire a 52% stake in Togocom Groupe, valuing the company at $343 million.
 Agou Holding is a consortium of Madagascar's Axian Group and the pan-African private equity group Emerging Capital Partners (ECP).
-The new majority stakeholder plans to invest to invest $214 million over the next seven years to overhaul Togocom's service delivery.
+The new majority stakeholder plans to invest $214 million over the next seven years to overhaul Togocom's service delivery.
 In a press statement following the announcement Cina Lawson stated that the deal "marks a crucial step in the government's digital roadmap."

 Innovation and COVID-19 response

-During the Covid-19 pandemic, Lawson and her team launched the digital emergency cash transfer program (NOVISI), which dispersed and estimated $34 million in financial aid to more than 920,000 people (almost a quarter of the adult population of Togo).
+During the COVID-19 pandemic, Lawson and her team launched the digital emergency cash transfer program (NOVISI), which dispersed an estimated $34 million in financial aid to more than 920,000 people (almost a quarter of the adult population of Togo).
 This emergency response and financial inclusion program leveraged mobile technology, artificial intelligence, satellite imagery, cellphone metadata, and machine learning, to identify and enroll the most vulnerable Togolese citizens to receive digital cash support.
 In October 2021, the Fisher Center for Business Analytics at UC Berkeley awarded her the woman of the year award for this achievement.

-In addition to the NOVISI payments program, Togo's Covid-19 response also included the digitalization of vaccination and testing, allowing Togolese citizens to register for vaccination online or via USSD messages.
-50,00 people signed up within a month of the program's launch.
+In addition to the NOVISI payments program, Togo's COVID-19 response also included the digitalization of vaccination and testing, allowing Togolese citizens to register for vaccination online or via USSD messages.
+50,000 people signed up within a month of the program's launch.